texastribune/styleguides/newtribunestyle.md

 #### Lead art

-Lead art is a block entity.
-It uses the figure html tag and has a class of .art_lead.
+Lead art is an element inside of a story block.
+It uses the figure html tag and has a class of .story_leadart.
 It should have a figcaption that contains a caption and credit.
 Alt should be set to "" to instruct a screen reader to skip, as its purpose is decorative.

 Video
 -----